Integrity of Student Academic Work (Senate Policy 4.060)

 E. Honor principles of truth and honesty and in so doing protect the validity of college grades.

-Delta College Students are responsible for understanding/following
+IV.
+Delta College Students are responsible for understanding and following:

 A. All provisions of this policy including, but not limited to, examples under I and II above.